fossabot/git-auto/readme.md

 ```

 every time we commit git auto will run our tests and create a new release on
-the master branch if they all exited successfully. it will also create a tag
+the release branch if they all exited successfully. it will also create a tag
-for each test on the develop branch and update those tags to the last commit
+for each test and update those tags to the last commit each of them passed on.
-each of them passed on. that way you know what commit started the failure of a
+that way you know what commit started the failure of a particular test.
-particular test.

-git auto will only create a release if all tests pass on a single commit
+git auto will only create a release if all tests pass on a single commit.
-(there are plans to make it configurable in the future).

-now, let's test it out by making a commit on develop:
+now, let's test it out by making a commit:

 ```
-git checkout develop
 touch readme.md
 git add readme.md
 git commit --message="add readme"